 In addition, the Expected Contribution, such as the amount that a family can contribute toward the Cost of Attendance Budget, which is calculated by the U.S. Department of Education's Central Processing System, is used to determine the amount of a student's Pell Grant and eligibility for other grants and loans.

-The Expected Family Contribution and the Cost of Attendance Budgets are listed on the award letter that is sent to each student.
+The Expected Family Contribution and the Cost of Attendance Budgets are listed on the electronic copy of the student's award letter online.

 CREDIT BALANCES